 Told through the frame of students on a secret museum tour,

 The Book of Life is the story of a Mexican town called San Angel where, on the Day of the Dead, La Muerta, ruler of the Land of the Remembered and Xibalba, ruler of the Land of the Forgotten, make a wager upon seeing three children, Manolo, Joaquín, and María.
 If María marries Manolo when they grow up, Xibalba will no longer interfere in mortal affairs.
 But if she marries Joaquín, La Muerte and Xibalba will swap realms.
 Of course, when dealing with the duplicitous Xibalba, you know he’s going to try to tip the scales...
-Stream The Book of Life, rated PG, on Disney+ McFarland, USA
+Stream The Book of Life, rated PG, on Disney+.
+Encanto The Madrigals give a glimpse at Colombian music and culture.
+Disney+

 Based on actual events,